Wakefield: Culture

 Wakefield's newspaper, the Wakefield Express, was founded in 1852.
 Another newspaper, the Wakefield Guardian was established in 2007, but has ceased publishing.

+Local news and television programmes is provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

-Wakefield's radio station, Ridings FM, was founded in 1999, and rebranded in September 2020 as Greatest Hits Radio West Yorkshire.
+Wakefield's local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire and Ridings FM, was founded in 1999, and rebranded in September 2020 as Greatest Hits Radio West Yorkshire.

-Two children's nursery rhymes with Wakefield connections are "Here We Go Round the Mulberry Bush" which may have been sung by women inmates at Wakefield prison. and "The Grand Old Duke of York" which may allude to the Battle of Wakefield in 1460, referring to Richard Plantagenet, the 3rd Duke of York.
-The lyrics of the popular hymn "Onward Christian Soldiers" were written at St Peter's Church in nearby Horbury.

 Wakefield is known as the capital of the Rhubarb Triangle, an area notable for growing early forced rhubarb.
 In July 2005 a sculpture was erected to celebrate this facet of Wakefield, and there is an annual 'Wakefield Festival of Food, Drink and Rhubarb" which takes place over the last weekend in February.

 The West Riding Registry of Deeds on Newstead Road is the headquarters of the West Yorkshire Archive Service, housing records from the former West Riding and West Yorkshire counties, and is the record office for the Wakefield Metropolitan District.

 In 1913 Albert Winstanley opened the Picture House cinema in Westgate.
 Shortly after opening it was renamed the Playhouse, and by 1972 it was part of the Classic cinema chain.
 It is now a nightclub.